BehavioralSignalTechnologies/oliver_api/README.md

 If the script runs successfully, two JSON files will be generated:

 1. `PATH_TO_AUDIO_FILE.json`
-   Contains the initial response from the OLIVER API.
+   Contains the initial response from the Behavioral Signals API.

 2. `PATH_TO_AUDIO_FILE_features.json`
    Contains an "aggregated" output with predictions per speech utterance.